cetsen/EPFL-Interaction-Design-Project/README.md

-# EPFL CS-486 Interaction Design Project - Punctuality App
+# EPFL CS-486 Interaction Design Project - PunctuAll

 PunctuAll™ helps users overcome lateness, avoid the shame that comes with it, and improve their daily productivity.
 It achieves this by allowing its users to compete with their peers in a “race” to an event, to check their progress in their journey through checkpoints and to compare their lateness against each other through a ranking system based on “punctuality points”.